Image

 • Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Osage County, MO, including wrongful death claims brought by the victim’s family.
 These cases can result in significant financial liability beyond what is imposed in criminal court.

-Arrested for manslaughter in Osage County, MO?
-When you hire Combs Waterkotte Osage County, MO a manslaughter defense lawyer, you’re not simply choosing a leading manslaughter defense lawyer in Osage County, MO and beyond – you are securing your rights, your freedom, and your future.
-In addition to knowledgeable manslaughter defense attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Osage County, MO:
+Charged with manslaughter in Osage County, MO?
+When you hire Combs Waterkotte a manslaughter defense attorney in the Osage County, MO area, you aren’t simply choosing a top-rated manslaughter defense lawyer in Osage County, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
+Along with esteemed manslaughter defense lawyers, our legal team is available 24/7 and provides expertise in the following areas for Osage County, MO residents:

-Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Osage County, MO
+Why Choose Combs Waterkotte for Your Osage County, MO Manslaughter Defense?

 At Combs Waterkotte, our manslaughter defense attorneys in Osage County, MO don’t take a passive approach.
 We move fast, dig deep into the facts, and build a defense designed to challenge the prosecution at every level.
 From the moment we step in, our focus is on protecting you, shaping the case early, and putting you in the strongest possible position.